pretix/pretix-docs/docs/guides/payment/mollie.md

 Navigate to :navpath:Your Event → Settings → Plugins:.
 Switch to the :btn:Payment providers: tab.
-The Mollie plugin is displayed at the top of the page.
+This page displays the Mollie plugin at the top.
-It should be enabled by default.
-If it is enabled, it will have a green ":fa3-check: Active" tag and a white :btn:Disable: button.
+If it is active, it will have a green ":fa3-check: Active" tag, a white "Disable" button, and two drop-down menus.
-If it isn't enabled, the tag will be missing and it will have a purple :btn:Enable: button.
+If it is not active, the tag will be missing and it will have a purple :btn:Enable: button.
-Make sure that the plugin is enabled.
+Verify that the plugin is active.

 ![Payment settings page.
 The "payment providers" tab is open, showing a list with the following entries: bank transfer, gift card, PayPal, SEPA debit and Mollie; gift card is enabled and all other entries are disabled.
 All entries have 'settings' buttons next to them.](../../assets/screens/payment-providers/payment-settings.png "Payment settings" )